Made-For-Gamers/game-jam-webgl-template/README.md

 # Near WebGL API for Unity
-Example scenes of how to do Near JavaScript API calls and Near RPC calls using the included Near_API class.
+Example scenes of how to do Near JavaScript API calls and Near RPC calls using the included but currently limited Near_API class.

 <p>&nbsp;</p>